Toronto - Kingston - Ottawa - Montreal (559 km)

 Montreal - Quebec City (262 km)

-Today we will tour Montreal, QC, visiting St. Joseph's Oratory and Notre Dame Basilica, before heading to the Montreal Tower and seeing the Montreal Biodome.
-Then, we will arrive at the Olympic Park in Montreal and take an optional tour there to visit Montreal touwer.
+Today we will tour Montreal, QC, visiting St. Joseph's Oratory and Notre Dame Basilica, before heading to Montreal Biodome.
+Then, we will arrive at the Olympic Park in Montreal and take an optional tour there to visit Olympic Tower.
+We will also visit Ice Hotel (only in winter).
 We'll next travel to the Olympic Stadium "The Big O".
 After lunch, we will head to historic Quebec City, where we will take in a panoramic view of the city from the Quebec tower.
 Then explore Old Quebec City.
 In the evening, we will enjoy a delicious French-style dinner.

 Note: If The Big O or Montreal Tower is closed due to some unforeseen reasons, we will visit Montreal Botanical Garden instead.